The Complete 2026 Fire Horse Year Home Feng Shui Guide

 5. clean up the workspace sightline

-That is enough for many homes to feel noticeably more coherent.
+That's enough for many homes to feel noticeably more coherent.

 For example: